glhuilli/limbic/README.rst

 or want to contribute, please do! just let me know how can I help :)

-It's important to note that if you are using the NRC or other proprietary lexicons you should follow their `terms of use <https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm>`__.
+It's important to note that if you are using the NRC or other proprietary lexicons you should read and follow their `terms of use <https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm>`__.
 Otherwise, if you are using this package with your own lexicons you can use it however you want following the MIT license.